What's Included?

 On arrival in Maun, and again after your Okavango Delta wild camping experience, you'll stay at Sedia Riverside Hotel on the banks of the Thamalakane River in Maun.
 There is a restaurant, outdoor swimming pool, a bar and shared lounge.
 You'll stay in twin-share rooms with ensuite bathrooms.
 Please note that on some 2025 departures, the arrival hotel may be changed to Cresta Riley's Hotel or Maun Lodge.
 The night after the Okavango Delta section on all trips will be at Sedia Riverside Hotel.

-En route to Chobe National Park, you'll overnight in an incredible spot: Planet Baobab.
+En route to Chobe National Park, you'll overnight in an incredible spot: Nata Lodge.
 It's set within the lunar landscape of the Makgadikgadi Salt Pans, an area the size of Switzerland which is also known as the Baobab capital of the world.
-You'll stay in a lovely shady campground, with the largest, coolest swimming pool in the Kalahari, in twin-share tents with shared bathroom facilities.
+You'll stay in a lovely shady campground, with a great swimming pool, in twin-share tents with shared bathroom facilities.

 Chobe National Park, Botswana